Community of Character Program

 Along with character materials provided to all 25 schools, the entire City focuses on each character trait.
 Every month, the character word and posters are displayed in the heart of town on the electronic marquee and bus shelter at the corner of Marguerite and La Paz along with other locations in town.
 The words are shared in City publications and are announced at City Council meetings.
 To support the trait and offer fun and educational afternoons, the committee hosts a free “Film of Character” each month at City Hall.
 Teen committee members plan several programs and activities each year and take part in numerous City of Mission Viejo events.

-The Community of Character Committee meets at 5:30 p.m. on the first and third Wednesday of the month in the Saddleback Room at City Hall, 200 Civic Center.
-Teens 14 and older as well as adults are welcome!
-People interested in serving on the committee can obtain an application from Vickie Sullivan in the Library and Cultural Services Department.
-For more information, contact her at 949-830-7100, ext.
-5128 or City Council Member Trish Kelley at 949-285-0309.
+The Community of Character Committee meets at 5-6 p.m. on the third Tuesday of the month in the Saddleback Room at City Hall, 200 Civic Center.
+Teens 13 and older as well as adults are welcome!
+If you are interested in joining, print the City of Mission Viejo Committee Interest Form and bring it to your first meeting.
+For more information, contact Mike Holt at 949-470-8470 or City Council Member Trish Kelley at 949-285-0309.

 Over a three-month period from mid April to early July, 2003, input was requested through newspaper ads and voting forms that were distributed at the city library and at various community activities.
 Twelve qualities were finally identified, representing those most voted upon by community residents.
 Each character quality is highlighted monthly in our community.